weiji-li/AR_Clock/README.md

 # AR CLOCK for life
 ## Description
 AR CLOCK for life is a Daily Life Visualization Web Application that records your daily activity and helps with your life's plan.
-This is designed for IOS Device (Best with iPhone 6/7/8)
+This is designed for iOS Device (best experience with iPhone 6/7/8)

 ## Highlights
  - You can talk to or type on AR Clock to signal the start or stop of activities and it will record accordingly